Hannah-Moon/45_React_RealTime_Investment/README.md

 # 🔄 React `Router`: Read Time Investment

-- This project is a cryptocurrency review app with a realtime API.
+- This project is a cryptocurrency review app with a real-time API.
 - Users can review cryptocurrency prices in USD, EUR, KRW, JPY, and GBP.

 ## 🎬 Live Demo